Inflaton Dynamics in Higher-Derivative Scalar-Tensor Theories of Gravity

 Two caveats to this conclusion are as follows.
 First, we show that, in principle, it is possible to dynamically drive the field out of the weak-coupling regime from a starting point well within it.
 However, to do so one has to finely tune the setup, so such cases are unlikely to occur generically.
 Secondly, we show that the quadratic kinetic or ``$g_2$'' term in the action does have a significant effect, and seems to reduce the robustness of the model to perturbations.
 Although the contribution of this term is subdominant at each time (as required by weak coupling), its integrated effects result in a change to the final amplitude of the perturbations.
 This amplitude is then `frozen out' until the modes re-enter the horizon after inflation, where they could (in principle) have measurable effects.

 This work provides a basis for the study of less restricted models in future, for example those in which the inflaton and scalar degree of freedom are independent, and where the formation of black holes may give rise to scalarisation.
+The initial conditions could also be made more general by an improved initial data solver, in which conformal flatness is not required.
 One could also take advantage of recent developments in providing a well-posed initial value formulation for a more general class of theories \cite{Figueras:2024bba,Figueras:2025gal}.